anki-code/xonsh-install/README.md

 ## mamba-install-xonsh

-The `mamba-install-xonsh.sh` script creates independent python environment for xonsh using [mamba](https://mamba.readthedocs.io/).
+The `mamba-install-xonsh.sh` script creates independent python environment for xonsh using [mamba](https://mamba.readthedocs.io/) in `$TARGET_DIR` without affect any other things on the system.
 It's isolated xonsh-specific environment that can't be affected by upgrading the system packages, python version and other experiments around environments.
 You can use `xpip` and `xmamba` to install packages into this environment intentionally.

 **Install stable**: the latest xonsh release with mostly tested python version: